Arapahoe, North Carolina: Geography

 Arapahoe is located near the mouth of the Neuse River at Pamlico Sound.
 From Arapahoe (and through Minnesott Beach), the North Carolina Ferry System has a 20-minute ferry ride from Minnesott Beach to Cherry Branch.
 This ferry ride leads to Havelock, Atlantic Beach, Cherry Point Marine Corps Air Station, and Beaufort.

-A project currently under consideration is a bridge that would span the Neuse River, connecting Minnesott Beach to Havelock.
-This project, on the state of North Carolina transportation hotspots, was recently pushed back into holding status while other projects are re-arranged to better utilize the newly revised budget.

-Though not within the city limits, there are sub-regions of Arapahoe.
-These areas include Holt's Chapel, Kershaw, Janerio, Dawson's Creek, Taylor's Neck, and Cash Corner.
-Dawson's Creek area is the basis for Kevin Williamson's WB television show.

 Transportation

 The major means for transportation in Arapahoe is by car.
 There are currently no taxi service, mass transportation, or airline service within the Araphoe geographic district.
 The closest airport to Arapahoe is Craven Regional Airport, serviced by American Airlines with eight times daily service to Charlotte.
 Delta Connection has service to Atlanta with twice daily service (three times daily summer service).
 Ferry service is also available from the North Carolina Ferry System with service from Minnesott Beach to Cherry Branch / Havelock every 20 minutes.